lucafaraldi/momo/README.md

 # momo
-Set of tools to create physical modelling symthss
+Set of tools to create physical modelling synths